Facts about Martha Moxley

 Martha Moxley Biography

 After a night of pre-Halloween revelry in October 1975, 15-year-old Martha Moxley was bludgeoned to death with a 6-iron in the exclusive Belle Haven section of Greenwich, Connecticut.
-The case remained an unsolved sensation for decades afterwards.
+Her neighbor Michael Skakel was convicted of the crime years later, but the case is now officially unsolved again after Skakel’s conviction was rescinded in 2018.

 In 1993 author Dominick Dunne wrote a best-selling novel, A Season in Purgatory, based on the incident.
 Dunne later encouraged former Los Angeles policeman Mark Fuhrman — notorious from the O.J.
 Simpson murder trial, which Dunne also covered — to investigate the Martha Moxley murder.
 Fuhrman’s 1998 book A Murder In Greenwich declared Michael Skakel to be the prime suspect.